hpcfung/CodingProjects/Reservoir/Overview.md

 a small change in the features layer, induces a larger change in the later layers

 need a relatively large change in weights in the final layers to compensate

+counter: deeper layers are actually not that sensitive to the first layers?

+ie change filter slightly, still roughly extracts the same feature?